-Figure 5.
-Integrated workflow to study pathogen outbreaks incorporating large scale field survey data, high-resolution metagenomics data and subsequent analyses to understand eco-evolutionary pathogen dynamics.

-Discussion

 The significance of strain diversity, strain fitness and compositional dynamics towards disease epidemics has been highlighted in wild plant pathogens but the importance of genetic polymorphism in explaining variability in disease outbreaks is less understood in the agricultural settings, partly due to an assumption of genetically monomorphic populations under monoculture system and the emphasis on the use of methods that lack resolution of pathogen population structure at microgeographic level.
-In this work, we developed an approach to study the extent of genetic polymorphism in the pathogen population within individual fields over the course of a growing season and over three years, linked the pathogen dynamics to climatic variables to explain variability of disease dynamics in the fields in neighboring states (Figure 5).
+In this work, we developed an approach to study the extent of genetic polymorphism in the pathogen population within individual fields over the course of a growing season and over three years, linked the pathogen dynamics to climatic variables to explain variability of disease dynamics in the fields in neighboring states (Figure 1).
 We found that as many as five pathogen lineages can co-exist within a single agricultural field.
 Prior studies have documented that under natural systems, no single lineage takes over and multiple lineages co-exist at low abundance but in contrast, single dominant lineage is assumed to dominate in the agricultural fields (25).
-We found that at least three distinct lineages dominate across different fields and at times, two distantly related lineages can co-exist within an individual field at high abundance throughout the growing season (Figure 2).
-The differential strain dynamics was observed across neighboring fields and was linked to differential climate sensitivity of the lineages and differential fitness contributions towards epidemics (Figure 3).
-When we conducted analysis of pathogen dynamics without having bias of known lineages, but by tracing the allelic variants over three years, the analysis revealed a considerable influence of seasonality on pathogen dynamics, with distinct seasonal alleles strongly favored throughout specific seasons in the consecutive years (Figure 4).
+We found that at least three distinct lineages dominate across different fields and at times, two distantly related lineages can co-exist within an individual field at high abundance throughout the growing season (Figure 3).
+The differential strain dynamics was observed across neighboring fields and was linked to differential climate sensitivity of the lineages and differential fitness contributions towards epidemics (Figure 4).
+When we conducted analysis of pathogen dynamics without having bias of known lineages, but by tracing the allelic variants over three years, the analysis revealed a considerable influence of seasonality on pathogen dynamics, with distinct seasonal alleles strongly favored throughout specific seasons in the consecutive years (Figure 5).
 This genetic heterogeneity with differential and environmentally dependent fitness contributions might be an adaptation strategy that enables pathogen to dynamically respond to environmental fluctuations within seasonal timescales.
 These complex interdependent pathogen genotype-genotype-environment interactions may complicate the selective pressures during a host-pathogen arms race in case of endemic diseases in agricultural systems.
 Understanding the roles of conditional seasonal alleles that we observed in this work and the role of loci under selection in dictating the pathogen fitness represent an important avenue for future work.
-Identifying the drivers of the disease dynamics and pathogen diversification will be critical in reducing the frequency of pathogen outbreaks (Figure 5).
+Identifying the drivers of the disease dynamics and pathogen diversification will be critical in reducing the frequency of pathogen outbreaks (Figure 1).